maharshimaniar/NEOG-LevelZero-Triangles/README.md

 <br/>

 # How to use:
- -Quiz
+ -##Quiz
- -- Choose correct option for each Question.
+ - Choose correct option for each Question.
- -- Click on the **Submit** button.
+ - Click on the **Submit** button.
- -- Score will be shown below the button after its Calculated.
+ - Score will be shown below the button after its Calculated.

 # Programming Language:
  - html